leomachadorocha/PrintEnv/README-LEO.md

-# Demonstrate Environment Variables from a text file #
+# C - Demonstrate Environment Variables from a text file #

 1. Create a configuration file.
 ```